Honoring Jean and Scott

 - Marthea Jager

 Previous Award Recipients

 - 2018 Fr.
-Jon Sobrino S.J. renowned Liberation Theologian and Professor since 1964 ar The University of Central American in San Salvador.
+Jon Sobrino S.J. renowned Liberation Theologian and Professor since 1964 at The University of Central American in San Salvador.

 - 2017 Fr.
 Paul Schindler Long-time missionary with Cleveland Mission Society in El Salvador

 - 2016 Fr.
-Tom Smolich S.J. presently head of Jesuit Refugee Services
+Tom Smolich S.J.
+International Director of Jesuit Refugee Services

 - 2015 Hospitalito The Carmelite sisters at the Divine Providence Chapel

 - 2014 Asociacion ProBusqueda.
 Organization that investigates cases of the forced disappearances of children during El Salvador’s civil war.

 - 2013 COFAMIDE The Salvadoran Committee of Relatives of Killed or Disappeared Migrants